-If you have a small business with a few employees, one of the best ways to set up and facilitate file sharing and online collaboration is to use OneDrive for Business and a SharePoint team site together.
-Office 365 subscriptions come with a classic team site.
-We recommend leaving it alone and creating a new team site that's connected to an Office 365 group.
+If you have a small business with a few employees, one of the best ways to set up and facilitate file sharing and online collaboration is to use OneDrive and a SharePoint team site together.
+We recommend creating a team site that's connected to a Microsoft 365 group.
 If you want to use chat, you can create this site by creating a team in Microsoft Teams.
 For more info about Teams, see Video: What is Microsoft Teams?.
 If you don't want to use Teams, you can create a team site from the SharePoint start page.

 Here are some ideas and links to help you customize, organize, and manage your team site.

 To give more visibility to data on a team site, you can customize the SharePoint start page to help you and your employees get to the information you need quickly.
 For example, you might have a links to employee OneDrive folders, and links to Documents, Contacts, Tasks, Calendars, and a OneNote notebook where you store meeting agendas and notes.

 For info on customizing the look and feel of your start page, see Change the look of your SharePoint site.

 Improve navigation on your site with Customize the navigation on your SharePoint site.

 To improve the discoverability of a site, add it as a featured link on the SharePoint start page.
 For info, see Add featured links to the SharePoint start page.